Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 and :ref:`IO-4 Bricklet <io4_bricklet>`.

 Programming this kit can be done with all of the available bindings (currently: |bindings|).
-Different example implementations and applications for the usage with
+Example implementations and applications for the usage with
 `Nagios <http://www.nagios.org/>`__, `Icinga <https://www.icinga.org/>`__ and
 other are available.
-This will give you a quick starting point into the programming with Tinkerforge.

 Technical Specifications
 ------------------------